Istanbul food guide: local dishes to eat in Istanbul

 Meze consists of a selection of small appetizer dishes common in Eastern Mediterranean cuisines.
 When exploring Istanbul food, these plates are typically served as a communal experience at a meyhane, where they are often accompanied by raki to create a slow, social dining atmosphere centered around sharing.

 Walking into a meyhane, you immediately feel the shift in pace.
 Unlike the rush of the street, this is where time slows down.
 The table gradually fills with various small plates, each offering a different flavor profile.
-According to Wikipedia, meze serves as the foundation of this dining style, allowing guests to sample a variety of tastes rather than focusing on a single main course.
+Meze serves as the foundation of this dining style, allowing guests to sample a variety of tastes rather than focusing on a single main course.
 The clinking of glasses and the low hum of conversation define the evening, making the meal more about the company than just the hunger.

 This tradition is deeply rooted in the social fabric of Turkiye, where the act of sharing food is a gesture of hospitality.
 The combination of raki and meze transforms a simple dinner into a long ritual of storytelling and connection.
 While the specific types of meze can vary, the core idea remains the same: a diverse spread of appetizers that complements the strong anise flavor of the drink.
-I do not know the specific prices or the best meyhanes to visit, but the experience of a crowded table in a dim, cozy room is a quintessential part of the city's culinary identity.

 Traditional sweets and desserts of the city